RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## Why is Gridcoin (GRC) special?

-Gridcoin allows  Nearly all computing power (up to
-98% efficiency) can be directed at beneficial scientific and medical research while crunching Gridcoin.
+Almost all of your computing power can be directed at beneficial scientific and medical research while crunching Gridcoin.

 See list of [Advantages &